 Trek: 5–6 hrs | Altitude gain: +830m | Meals: B, L, D | Stay: Namche Bazaar

-The trail crosses the Dudh Koshi on suspension bridges, passes through the national park entrance at Jorsale where permits are checked, and then begins the infamous final climb to Namche.
-The last 2 hours involve a steep 600m ascent on a zigzag trail — the hardest section of the entire approach below Lobuche.
-Furthermore, this is where many trekkers first encounter what altitude actually feels like: the same effort that would produce a fast walk at home produces slow, deliberate steps at 3,300m.
-Consequently, the correct response to this section is simple — slow down, do not stop, keep drinking water, and follow the guide’s pace without trying to match faster trekkers going past.
+The trail crosses the Dudh Koshi on suspension bridges, passes the national park entrance at Jorsale where permits get checked, and then starts the infamous final climb into Namche.
+The last two hours are a steep 600m ascent on a zigzag trail — the hardest stretch of the whole approach below Lobuche.
+This is usually where trekkers first feel what altitude actually does: the same effort that would be a brisk walk at home turns into slow, deliberate steps at 3,300m.
+The right response is simple — slow down, don’t stop, keep drinking water, and stick to your guide’s pace instead of trying to match faster trekkers going past.

 Day 03 — Acclimatisation Day: Namche Bazaar (3,440m)